Contact Address Details:

 which is arranged a circular buffet table.

-The crescent shaped bar is formed by imitation wine barrels,
+is formed by imitation wine barrels, the walls are decorated

-photographs of scenes of Lebanon and the whole is lit by crystal
+with framed colour photographs of scenes of Lebanon and the

-style lamps.
-The drapes are predominantly a deep shade of
+whole is lit by crystal style lamps.
+The drapes are predominantly

-red and tied with silvery cord.
-The wall is punctuated by
+a deep shade of red and tied with silvery cord.
+The wall is

 In imitation this would be kitch, but Al Amir is a glorious